Iran warns U.S. over Strait of Hormuz

 The U.S. Fifth Fleet said on Wednesday it would not allow any disruption to shipping in the Strait of Hormuz, a strip of water separating Oman and Iran.

-At loggerheads with the West over its nuclear programme, Iran said earlier it would stop the flow of oil through the strait if sanctions were imposed on its crude exports.
+At loggerheads with the West over its nuclear program, Iran said earlier it would stop the flow of oil through the strait if sanctions were imposed on its crude exports.

 The Iranian threat pushed up international oil prices on Tuesday although they slipped back on Wednesday in thin trade.